uOttawaMedtech/rewrite-lrs/README.md

 ## How to contribute

+* Set deterministic UUIDs on re-issued statements to prevent duplicate (UUIDv5 generated from the original uuid + "reissued".
+See branch `reissued-uuid`)
 * Extract the custom TinCanJS fork.
 The current build includes a custom fork of [RusticiSoftware/TinCanJS](https://github.com/RusticiSoftware/TinCanJS) that lets rewrite-lrs fetch the list of state entries on an activity/agent/registration
 * Add tests
 * Add support for different xAPI version numbers
 * Add rewriting of agentProfile data
 * Add support for rewriting activities and activityProfile data
 * Make it an npm module that could be installed globally and run with `rewrite-lrs init` to help configure the jobs and config, `rewrite-lrs dryrun` and `rewrite-lrs run` to dispatch the work.

+## Thanks

+@fugu13 at Saltbox for ideas and pointers about how to put this together